Neptune Robotics Adds Singapore to Asia Service Network as Demand for Multi-Port Vessel Cleaning Rises

 China-Singapore connection covers more than half of international merchant vessel stops

-The deep tech company enters Singapore with a proprietary fleet of six underwater robots that can clean in extreme ocean environment with environment-friendly debris collection system.
-The move also makes Neptune Robotics the first company to bring robotic hull cleaning capabilities to Singapore at scale.
+The deep tech company enters Singapore with a proprietary fleet of six underwater robots that can clean in extreme ocean conditions with an environmentally-friendly debris collection system.
+The move also makes Neptune Robotics the first company to bring robotic hull cleaning capabilities to Singapore at scale to support the country's vibrant shipping industry.

+In a Bloomberg Originals documentary on how Neptune Robotics is helping the shipping industry save on fuel through technology-driven biofoul management, Elizabeth Chan, Co-founder and CEO, said, "Neptune is first robotic hull cleaner that works in extreme environments 24/7...[servicing]
+Panamax and Capesize bulk carrier berths."

 "Many key clients have been asking for our services in this important market.
-Our presence in Singapore places us firmly along key international shipping routes, providing shipowners with assurance of standardized high quality vessel cleaning across the China-Singapore corridor." said Elizabeth Chan, Co-founder & CEO of Neptune Robotics.
+Our presence in Singapore places us firmly along key international shipping routes, providing shipowners with assurance of standardized high quality vessel cleaning across the China-Singapore corridor," Chan explained.

 Boosting underwater hull cleaning efficiency